 - Okra: Harvest frequently and err on the immature side as the pods become woody and tough as they age.
 Remove old pods to keep the plant producing.
 Okra has some small spines so be sure to wear gloves and long sleeves for protection!

 - Peppers: Sweet and bell peppers should be full size but still green, firm and crisp in texture.
 Look for shiny green to slightly red chile peppers before picking.
 Dry dry fruit should be allowed to turn completely red and dry on the plant.
+Learn more about peppers both hot and sweet here.
+And hey, here's a recipe you've gotta try - Roasted Peppers with Halibut - yum!

 - Pumpkins: Cut from the vine once the pumpkins have turned the expected color (We love that quintessential orange!) and vine begin to decline.